ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 If you can't log in to your IBM Cloud account, contact your corporation and work with them to delete your personal data.

-**Important**: If you want to delete all of your personal data from {{site.data.keyword.contdelivery_short}}, the order in which you delete that data is important.
+If you want to delete all of your personal data from {{site.data.keyword.contdelivery_short}}, the order in which you delete that data is important.
 First, delete all of your {{site.data.keyword.webide}} workspaces.
 Next, delete your {{site.data.keyword.gitrepos}} data, and then delete your {{site.data.keyword.gitrepos}} account.
 Finally, delete your delivery pipelines, tool integrations, and toolchains.
+{: tip}

 ## Exporting and deleting Web IDE data
 {: #managing_web_ide_data}

 The {{site.data.keyword.webide}} provides a personal workspace in the cloud.
 You can use the {{site.data.keyword.webide}} to clone Git repositories and edit files.
 You own your {{site.data.keyword.webide}} workspace; it is not shared by any other account.

-**Tip**: Before you delete your {{site.data.keyword.webide}} data, you might want to export your work.
+Before you delete your {{site.data.keyword.webide}} data, you might want to export your work.
 After you delete your workspaces, they are removed from {{site.data.keyword.contdelivery_short}} and all files are deleted.
+{: tip}

 ###Exporting a Web IDE workspace